-Dec ciding your commitment to the Charter Determine the number of staff members benefitting from a pay rise.
-Calculate the expenditure incurred by implementing Living Wages.
-Ensure that all directly employed staff are paid the Living Wage within six months.
-For outsourced staff who regularly work on your premises for at least 18 hours a week, as the sead plan should be in place to ensure they are paid with the Living Wage within two phased plan should be in place to ensure they are paid with the Living Wage within two years.
-Adjust wage rates of all directly employed staff to accommodate the Living Wage rate.
-Provide a channel for staff members to express opinions.
-Afte er committing to the Charter Designate a responsible person to oversee the implementation of Living Wages.
-Enhance clarity over working hours.
-Develop plans for implementing wage rates upon contract renewal with directly outsourced staff.
-Announce your commitment to the Living Wage Charter to your staff and your networks.
-Strive to enhance the health and well-being of your staff.
-Upo on OHK's annual review of Living Wage rates Implement changes to Living Wage rates within six months after OHK's announcement.
+Deciding your commitment to the Charter

+- Determine the number of staff members benefitting from a pay rise. - □ Calculate the expenditure incurred by implementing Living Wages. - Ensure that all directly employed staff are paid at the Living Wage rate within 6 months.
+For outsourced staff who regularly work on your premises for at least 18 hours a week, a phased plan should be in place to ensure they are paid with the Living Wage within 2 years. - □ Adjust wage rates of all directly employed staff to accommodate the Living Wage rate. - □ Provide a channel for staff members to express opinions.

+After committing to the Charter

+- Designate a responsible person to oversee the implementation of Living Wages. - Enhance clarity over working hours. - □ Develop plans for implementing wage rates upon contract renewal with directly outsourced staff. - □ Announce your commitment to the Living Wage Charter to your staff and your networks. - □ Strive to enhance the health and well-being of your staff.

+Upon Oxfam's annual review of Living Wage rates

+□ Implement changes to Living Wage rates within 6 months after Oxfam's announcement.